telegram-bot-sdk/telegram-bot-sdk/README.md

 ## Security

-If you discover a security vulnerability within this project, please email Syed at `syed at lukonet.com`.
+If you discover a security vulnerability within this project, please email Syed at `security at telegram-bot-sdk.com`.
 All security vulnerabilities will be promptly addressed.
 You may view our full security policy [here][link-security-policy].

 ## Credits